mbalabanov/eventradar/README.md

 ## Initial Requirements

 ### 1. Coding Exercise
-Goal is to implement a calendar for sport events.
+The objective is to implement a calendar for sport events.
 Events may be added to the calendar and it should be possible to categorize the events based on sports.

 #### Examples:
 - Sat., 18.07.2019, 18:30, Football, Salzburg – Sturm